mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 ### Summary

 Where does *the one* come from?
 Who creates the first cause?
 The one comes from right *here*.
 A “seven pound shirt” means an ordinary shirt is interconnected with the whole universe.
-It’s not necessary to move fast or slow in Zen; your life must be connected at superspeed.
+It’s not necessary to move fast or slow in Zen; your life must be connected beyond speed.
 Being still in dynamism, dynamic in stillness — that is spiritual security.
-But we know it in a moment of time only.
+But we realize it in a moment of time only.

 ### Transcript